East Cornwall · PL30

 Why Lanivet is its own job.

 Conservation Area covers the village core including the church.
 Bodmin and Wenford Railway and the A30 corridor shape edge-of-village development.
+That sets the scene before any design work begins.
 For new build specifically, parts of Lanivet sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Lanivet project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Lanivet application gets approved at eight weeks or stalls in committee.
+The Edwardian houses that dominate Lanivet (and continue out toward Blisland) set the tone for any new build scheme here.

 Planning note